Asthma

 70% of Asthmatics have Chronic Sinusitis and for best asthma control and better quality of life and health, most would agree that both should be treated.
 The term “Unified Airway” describes this intimate relationship between the two.

 Dr. Tamez of Tejas Ear, Nose and Throat prides himself on being comprehensive and his experience with airway issues in all age groups is vast.
+Functional Endoscopic Sinus Surgery (FESS) and /or Balloon Sinuplasty may be options for you.
 Make an appointment and let him help you and your family live a fuller, healthier life.
 At Tejas Ear, Nose and Throat we focus on a holistic whole body approach to Asthma to reduce the need for medications .

 Additional Reading:http://www.webmd.com/asthma/tc/asthma-in-children-overview